gadael/gadael-documentation/docs/en/002-admin-guide.md

 ![Modifying a user](images/user-account-edit.png)

-When the "User absences" box is checked, other options are visible on the form, And this causes additional buttons to appear on the visulisation plug.
+When the "Absences user account" box is checked, other options are visible on the form, And this causes additional buttons to appear on the user visulisation.

 Additional fields available for this role:

-* __Date of arrival__: This date is used by the application for the calculation of duties with addition to the balance every month.
-A standard plan can be associated with the user because the monthly balance additions will be effective only from that date.
+* __Date of arrival__: This date is used by the application for the calculation of rights with addition every month.
+A standard right collection can be associated with the user because the monthly additions will be effective only from that date.
-* __Start date__: This date is used to determine whether a seniority right is visible or not.
+* __Seniority start date__: This date is used to determine whether a seniority right is visible or not.
-* __User number SAGE__: This field is used only in the SAGE export, it allows to reconcile with the accounts of Sage pays during the monthly import of periods of absences.
+* __SAGE registration number__: This field is used only in the SAGE export, it allows combination with the Sage accounts during the monthly import of absences periods.
-* __The notification options__: Sets the emails sent.
+* __The notification options__: Sets the default sent emails.
 The user can change these settings when connected.